 - Most schools regularly send schedules of cafeteria menus home and/or have them posted on the school's website.
 With this advance information, you can plan on packing lunch on the days when the main course is one your child prefers not to eat.

-- Look into what is offered in school vending machines.
-Vending machines should stock healthy choices such as fresh fruit, low-fat dairy products, water and 100 percent fruit juice.
+- Look into what is offered inside and outside of the cafeteria, including vending machines, a la carte, school stores, snack carts and fundraisers held during the school day.
+All foods sold during the school day must meet nutrition standards established by the US Department of Agriculture (USDA).
+They should stock healthy choices such as fresh fruit, low-fat dairy products, water and 100 percent fruit juice.
 Learn about your child's school wellness policy and get involved in school groups to put it into effect.

 - Each 12-ounce soft drink contains approximately 10 teaspoons of sugar and 150 calories.
 Drinking just one can of soda a day increases a child's risk of obesity by 60%.
-Choose healthier options to send in your child's lunch.
+Choose healthier options (such as water and appropriately sized juice and low-fat dairy products) to send in your child's lunch.

 Bullying or cyberbullying is when one child picks on another child repeatedly.
 Bullying can be physical, verbal, or social.
 It can happen at school, on the playground, on the school bus, in the neighborhood, over the Internet, or through mobile devices like cell phones.